taxjar/taxjar-go/README.md

 ### Summarize tax rates for all regions <small>_([API docs](https://developers.taxjar.com/api/reference/?go#get-summarize-tax-rates-for-all-regions), [GoDoc](https://godoc.org/github.com/taxjar/taxjar-go/#Config.SummaryRates))_</small>

 > Retrieve minimum and average sales tax rates by region as a backup.
+>
+> This method is useful for periodically pulling down rates to use if the SmartCalcs API is unavailable.
+However, it does not support nexus determination, sourcing based on a ship from and ship to address, shipping taxability, product exemptions, customer exemptions, or sales tax holidays.
+We recommend using [`TaxForOrder` to accurately calculate sales tax for an order](#calculate-sales-tax-for-an-order-smallAPI-docs-godocsmall)).

 ```go
 res, _ := client.SummaryRates()